 Nikola joined Watsi on March 12th, 2013.
 1,775 other people also joined Watsi on that day!
-Nikola's most recent donation traveled 7,400 miles to support Simai, a teenager from Cambodia, to fund spinal surgery.
+Nikola's most recent donation traveled 7,400 miles to support Mea, a man from Cambodia, to fund cataract surgery.

 Simai is a teenager from Cambodia.
 He hopes to pursue a career in international technology after he completes his schooling.
 Three months ago, Simai was in a severe traffic accident and fractured his spine.
 This condition has made it difficult to sit in school for long periods and causes a lot of discomfort.
 Surgery can help correct the position of his spine, and prevent further worsening of the condition.
 Spinal surgery is scheduled for March 13 and will cost $930.
 He says, "I hope that after surgery I am able to walk normally and go back to school."